codemagic-ci-cd/codemagic-docs/content/yaml/yaml-getting-started.md

 ### Publishing

-Codemagic has a number of integrations (e.g. email, Slack, Google Play, App Store Connect) for publishing but you can also publish elsewhere with custom scripts (e.g. Firebase App Distribution).
-See the examples [here](../publishing-yaml/distribution).
+Codemagic has a number of integrations (e.g. email, Slack, Google Play, App Store Connect) for publishing but you can also publish elsewhere with custom scripts.
+See the options under the Publishing section.

 Note that by default the publishing scripts are run regardless of the build status.
 You can specify additional conditions with if statements.